opengeospatial/e-learning/source/ogcapi-edr/text/areaquery.rst

 Area Query Resources of OGC API - EDR
 ================

 An area is a region specified with a geographic envelope that may have vertical dimension.
-An illustration, created using NASA Web WorldWind, is shown below.
+An illustration, created using NASA WorldWind, is shown below.

 .. image:: ../img/area.png
    :width: 80%